College of Education Overview

 The Department of Curriculum and Instruction offers undergraduate instruction in elementary education and social studies education as well as courses in teaching methods for all programs leading to initial teacher licensure offered at Purdue.
 At the graduate level, the department offers degree programs in curriculum studies, education for work and community, educational technology, literacy and language education, mathematics education, science education and social studies education.
 At the graduate degree level, the department prepares master teachers, curriculum specialists, teacher educators, educational researchers, instructional designers, educational technology specialists and university faculty members.

 The Department of Educational Studies offers undergraduate-level and graduate-level instruction in counseling and development, cultural foundations, educational leadership, educational psychology, gifted education, measurement and research methods and special education.
-At the graduate degree level, the department prepares educational researchers; educational policy analysts; school principals and superintendents; counseling psychologists; school counselors; teacher educators; and specialists in gifted education, measurement and the social and philosophical foundations of education.
-There is a counseling psychology doctoral program accredited by the American Psychological Association and a school counseling master’s program accredited by the Council for the Accreditation of Counseling and Related Educational Programs.
+At the graduate degree level, the department prepares educational researchers; educational policy analysts; school principals and superintendents; counseling psychologists; teacher educators; and specialists in gifted education, measurement and the social and philosophical foundations of education.
+There is a counseling psychology doctoral program accredited by the American Psychological Association.

 Admission to Teacher Education